April 05, 2012

 Social media can be beneficial to a blogger as long as it is used in the right manner and for a specific purpose.
 However, it does possess that addictive lure, as Lupold Bair noted, “I find things worthy of tweeting everywhere I look and hate to go anywhere without sharing it with my Facebook friends and fans.
 It’s a way of life!”

-Beth Rosen, blogger
+The Midlife Wife Beth Rosen, blogger

 Get the latest updates on PR, communications and marketing best practices.

 Keep up with everything Cision.
 Check here for the most current product news.